Bridging

 From Paris to Berlin by Rail

-OMdT is organising its first international Learning Expedition — a field immersion designed for decision-makers, planners, and mobility professionals who want to step out of conference rooms and see systems operating for real.
+OMtd is organising its first international Learning Expedition: a field immersion designed for decision-makers, planners, and mobility professionals who want to step out of conference rooms and see systems operating for real.

-From the Grand Est high-speed corridor to Karlsruhe's unique interoperability model, and on to Berlin during InnoTrans — the world's leading rail technology trade show — each stop is chosen for its direct relevance to Canadian challenges: intercity corridors, interchange hubs, rail-air integration, multi-stakeholder governance.
+From the Grand Est high-speed corridor to Karlsruhe's unique interoperability model, and on to Berlin during InnoTrans, the world's leading rail technology trade show, each stop is chosen for its direct relevance to Canadian challenges: intercity corridors, interchange hubs, rail-air integration, multi-stakeholder governance and difficult climates.

 Partners